-A data holder in relation to a particular designated sector must have internal dispute resolution processes that meet the internal dispute resolution requirements in relation to that sector.
+A data holder in relation to a particular designated sector must meet the internal dispute resolution requirements in relation to that sector.

 - Note 1: See rule 1.7 for the meaning of "meets the internal dispute resolution requirements".
-See also: - for the banking sector-clause 5.1 of Schedule 3; - for the energy sector-clause 5.1 of Schedule 4. - Note 2: An accredited person must also have internal dispute resolution processes that meet those internal dispute resolution requirements: see paragraph 5.12(1)(b). - Note 3: This rule is a civil penalty provision (see rule 9.8).
+See also: - for the banking and non-bank lenders sectors-clause 5.1 of Schedule 3; - for the energy sector-clause 5.1 of Schedule 4 - Note 2: An accredited person must also meet those internal dispute resolution requirements: see paragraph 5.12(1)(b). - Note 3: This rule is a civil penalty provision (see rule 9.8).